-Anyone experiencing belly button pain should talk to their doctor who can best determine whether or not the pain is serious.
-Many minor conditions can cause pain in the navel area and even radiate to other areas of the body, including the pelvis, legs, and chest.
+Anyone experiencing bellybutton pain or “periumbilical” pain should talk with a doctor to determine the cause.
+Many minor conditions can cause pain in the navel area and may even radiate to other areas, including the pelvis, legs, and chest.

-- Some temporary conditions can cause belly pain.
+- Some temporary conditions can cause abdominal pain.

-- Constipation can cause belly button pain, but it is usually not a serious condition.
+- Constipation can cause bellybutton pain, but it is not typically a serious condition.

-Mild belly button pain is no cause for concern, but women who are experiencing any significant and ongoing discomfort and pain should report it to a doctor.
+Mild bellybutton pain is typically not a cause for concern.
+However, people experiencing significant and ongoing discomfort or pain should report it to a doctor.